genealogysystems/fs-check/README.md

 A gen-search object matching [schema](https://github.com/genealogysystems/gen-search#schema) or `undefined`.

 # Contributing
-Every pull request that adds a check should contain four things:
+Every pull request that adds a check should contain the following things:

 1. A check that returns ONE opportunity.
 (Look at existing checks and follow the conventions)
 1. An update to [lib/index.js](lib/index.js) to register your check.
 1. A set of test cases that provide 100% code coverage for your check.
+1. One instance of `doc('checkName', opportunity)` in one of your test cases to document your check for gh-pages.
 1. An update to the README listing and linking your check.

 Be careful not to add a check that overlaps with another check.